Monday, November 3, 2025

 The ruling party cannot be the underdog.

-Not in a pre-industrial society with its large power distance.
+Not in a pre-industrial society with large power distance.

 Not in African politics with zero accountability.